Calgary, PLEASE BE AWARE

 Stages of Remediation of Severe Floods

 The process of remediation of severe floods includes three steps.
 The first is to remove all of the water then to remove and tear out all of the affected materials and possible contaminates, and the third is the environmental procedure to ensure that the environment is habitable.
 There are several reasons as to why the removal and remediation process should be taken with severe care and why this work should not be left for the inexperienced or volunteers.
 The following breaks down the process and the possible hazards in the environment and your personal safety.
-Many have taken the responsibility of addressing the problems themselves and they have managed to reduce the damage of their property, potentially minimized the risk of mould and provided a temporary solution.
-The Water damage caused by the sewage backups and the flooding is defined as category 3 According to the regulations of the IICRC (Institute of Inspection Cleaning and Restoration Certification) and the work should be carried out precisely.

 The Pump out Stage

 - Most properties have finished pump out and extracted all of the water.
 A large percentage of homes and properties still have debris, bacteria, and mud left behind from the water.
 This should be addressed.

 1. The Tear Out Stage